c-bec-k/TitanfallGenesys/02-Equipment.md

 These weapons are designed to fire specially-designed grenade ordinance at longer ranges than one can throw them.
 Because of the aerodynamics required to be shot at long ranges, you use any grenade, but special rounds designed specifically for this weapon.

 There is a special anti-Titan grenade launcher that fires magnetic grenades designed to stick to armored targets to aim a shaped-charge at the vital internal components.
-These 'mag' launchers are a different weapon than the anit-infantry variants.
+These 'mag' launchers are a different weapon than the anti-infantry variants.

 **Models Include:** EPG-1, EM-4 Cold War, R-6P Softball, MGL